-Don't Get Into a Power Struggle
+Don't Get Into a Power Struggle1 of 9

 Take some pace off of the ball and use placement.
 Force your opponent to generate all the pace off of their shots.
 This can help you draw more errors out of your opponent if you can place the ball well.

-Avoid the Strike Zone
+Avoid the Strike Zone2 of 9

 One of the best tactics you can use against power hitters is to keep them from hitting the ball in their strike zone.
 The strike zone is where your opponent would naturally swing the racquet and come into contact with the ball.

-Spin is King
+Spin is King3 of 9

-Placement is Power
+Placement is Power4 of 9

 Placement is also key.
 If you can keep your opponent deep in the court it will be harder for them to generate power and will give you more time to react to their shots.
-Hitting short angled slices will also force them to move forward and have to hit up.
+Hitting short angled slices will also force them to move forward and have to hit upward.